stefansbv/transfer/README.md

 Currently (for v0.17) the source can be a file in XLS or CSV format or a database table.
 The destination can be a database table.

+The required configurations for the transformations are hold in files named `recipes`.

 Concepts
 --------